jwise77/enzo-split-mrp-halo/README.md

   * ⚠️ *NOTE: For testing purposes, leave this at 4 so that the simulations run faster* ⚠️
 * **ParticleSplitterIterations = 0 -> 2** :: Each iteration will split a particle into 13 daughter particles.
 Here will have 2 iterations, so 169 split particles.
 * **ParticleSplitterCenter = x y z** :: Center of the bounding cube containing the particles that will be split
-* **ParticleSplitterCenter Region = width1 width2** :: Width of the bounding cube in the first and second iteration.
-They must be of increasing width because they are nested.
+* **ParticleSplitterCenterRegion[dim] = width1 width2** :: Width of the bounding cube in the first and second iteration in dimension `dim`.
+They must be of decreasing width because they are nested.
 I usually make it ~10% wider with each iteration.
 * **ParticleSplitterMustRefine = 0 -> 1** :: Enables marking must-refine particles from a file in the following parameter
 * **ParticleSplitterMustRefineIDFile = filename** :: HDF5 filename with the positions and ID of the must refine particles.
 Use the file produced by `get_halo_initial_extent.py`
 * **StarParticleCreation = 40 -> 0** :: Turn off star formation
 * **StarParticleFeedback = 40 -> 0** :: Turn off stellar feedback
+* **MustRefineParticlesRefineToLevel = 2 -> 3** :: To restrict the AMR grids to the volume encompassed by the must-refine particles, we must increase this parameter to one above the innermost "zoom-in" level

 ## Restarting